erihysi/dashboard-node/README.md

+# dashboard-node

-To build the project, execute the below command in  the project installation folder:
+To build the project, execute the below command in  the project installation folder.
+Make sure you have preinstalled the package manager npm.

     npm install